Greg Ient (Head Coach)

 Throughout the time being coached I started to get myself involved helping on poolside and passing on advice and technique to those who were aspiring to be the next best.
 I was introduced to numerous poolside helpers and coaches who helped guide me into the role of coaching and teaching in the sport from the age of 13.
 When I turned 16 the club invested in me to become a swimming teacher, which opened a new avenue in my swimming career.

 From becoming a swimming teacher at Hambleton Leisure Centre, I developed skills and a reputation that saw me make the jump once again to helping on poolside but this time at Northallerton ASC after taking a break from coaching.
 Working for the council and clubs in the past 6 years it has allowed me to see how the transition of swimmers should be developed for the long term.
-I am now a Level 2 Swimming Teacher and Level 2 Swimming Coach, working currently towards my Level 3 Swimming Coaching.
+I am now a Level 2 Swimming Teacher and Level 3 Swimming Coach.

 Northumbria University, studying Sports Coaching Bsc(Hons), has enlightened me into the use of models or practice and research informed coaching.
 This has allowed me to start to guide the coaching team at Northallerton ASC into modern day practice that allows for optimal performance and enjoyment at the same time.
 My philosophy as a coach has also changed while studying after reviewing current drop-out and burn-out rates across sports in this country.
 Research informed practice is now a high priority of mine for coach education in the area.
 I am currently working between the Allertonshire School and Northallerton College as part of the support team working mainly in PE and Sixth form activities.